amethon/www/_reflections/journal2.md

 I was also fortunate to meet Dr. Maria Hernandez, a highly respected and accomplished oceanographer who will be joining us on our journey of discovery to Abyssopelagia.
 As we chatted, I was struck by her extensive knowledge of the deep sea and her passion for understanding and preserving the marine environment.
 I am excited to learn from her and to work with her on this journey.

-As we discussed our plans for the voyage, I couldn't help but be filled with a sense of awe and wonder at the adventure ahead.
+As we discussed our plans for the voyage, I was filled with a sense of wonder and marvel at the prospects of the voyage before us.
 The sea's depths are an enigmatic and exotic realm, teeming with mysteries and wonders that most mortals can only dream of seeing.
 I am resolved to make the most of every moment on this journey and to observe and document the various creatures and phenomena of Abyssopelagia.

 Until next time,